-In Campaign Sprint, Trump Focus On Immigration Not A Winner For All GOP Candidates
+In Campaign Sprint, Trump's Focus On Immigration Not A Winner For All GOP Candidates

 House Speaker Paul Ryan, R-Wis., also disputed Trump's claim that the amendment could be altered through an executive order.

 "As a conservative, I'm a believer in followig the plain text of the Constitution," Ryan told WVLK radio in Lexington, Ky., on Tuesday.
-"I think in this case the 14th amendment is pretty clear."
+"I think in this case the 14th Amendment is pretty clear."

 Wednesday, Trump shot back.